Rconybea/xo-umbrella2/README.md

-# nestlog -- logging with automatic call-graph indenting
+# indentlog -- logging with automatic call-graph indenting

-Nestlog is a lightweight header-only library for console logging.
+Indentlog is a lightweight header-only library for console logging.

 ## Features